 - Check out your bike and gear.
 Don’t ride the bike again without getting it checked out; the impact could have caused significant damage and even contribute to another accident.
 If you fell from the bike, replace your helmet as well (but keep it to show the damages if needed).

-Why Bicycle-Vehicle Accidents Occur
+Why Bicycle-Vehicle Accidents Occur in Worcester

 - Motorists merging or turning into the paths of bicyclists.
 Nearly half of merging/turning accidents involve drivers turning left in front of bicyclists approaching from the opposite direction.